Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/12_FILESYSTEM.rst

 all clean and empty.

-Next, the example uses f_mkdir API to create a directory named “ameba_dir” in the root of the filesystem and use f_open to create a file named “ameba_dir_file” in ameba_dir.
+Next, the example uses f_mkdir API to create a directory named "ameba_dir" in the root of the filesystem and use f_open to create a file named "ameba_dir_file" in ameba_dir.
 Then list files to show the created directory and file.

-Next, we create a file named “ameba_root_file” at the root of the drive, and use f_write API to try to write some content to the file.
+Next, we create a file named "ameba_root_file" at the root of the drive, and use f_write API to try to write some content to the file.
 Then use f_read API to read from the file to check if the content written to the file can be read back correctly.